pswarren-sudo/google-data-analytics_capstone-project_bellabeats/README.md

 - The project guideline is uploaded in the repo as "Case-Study-2-_-How-can-a-wellness-technology-company-play-it-smart.pdf" and is based on Google's 6 phases of data analytics.

-- data is publicly available on [Kaggle.](https://www.kaggle.com/datasets/arashnic/fitbit)
+- The data is publicly available on [Kaggle.](https://www.kaggle.com/datasets/arashnic/fitbit)

 - At the time of beginning this project (2022-10-31), my knowledge and understanding of the R programming language is extremely rudimentary.
 For this reason, I will be doing this project in the R programming language for the entirety of the project even when I would otherwise use alternative tools.